knative/docs/docs/serving/samples/multi-container/README.md

 ## Recreating the sample code

-Multi container has more than one container, For testing, we will create two containers, the serving container and sidecar container.
+Multi container has more than one container.
+For testing, we will create two containers: a serving container and a sidecar container.
+The `multi-container` directory already exist with predefined code and dockerfile for serving and sidecar container with service yaml.
+If user wants to update code, dockerfile or service yaml they can follow below steps.

-### ServingContainer
+### Serving Container
 1. `cd knative-docs/docs/serving/samples/multi-container/servingcontainer`
-1. Create a new file named `servingcontainer.go` and paste the following code.
+1. Update a file named `servingcontainer.go` and copy the code block below into it.
 This code creates a basic web server which listens on port 8881:

    ```go